KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

     theme_classic()
 ```

-15. Figure 5 : CPI indexes using line chart
+Figure 5 : CPI indexes using line chart
-a.
-First, ‘Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
+- First, ‘Pivot_longer()’ is performed to transform data into a long format for subsequent plotting while assigning it as an object for ease of identification;
-b.
-Next, the 'na.approx' function was used to interpolate missing values;
+- Next, the 'na.approx' function was used to interpolate missing values;
-c.
-The ‘filter()’, ‘%in%’ and ‘as.Date()’ functions were passed into the plot to filter out specific variables and timelines within a dataset;
+- The ‘filter()’, ‘%in%’ and ‘as.Date()’ functions were passed into the plot to filter out specific variables and timelines within a dataset;
-d.
-Plotting code starts with ‘ggplot()’ where the the aesthetics of x,y and group arguments were passed globally, setting the axis of the line plot;
+- Plotting code starts with ‘ggplot()’ where the the aesthetics of x,y and group arguments were passed globally, setting the axis of the line plot;
-e.
-The color aesthetics was then passed into ‘geom_smooth()’, with ‘method = “loess”’ passed to specify method for smoothing, size was set using ‘size’;
+- The color aesthetics was then passed into ‘geom_smooth()’, with ‘method = “loess”’ passed to specify method for smoothing, size was set using ‘size’;
-f.	‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
+- ‘labs()’ function was added to indicate axis title,  chart title, sub-title and caption;
-g.
-The ‘scale_y_continuous()’ function was used to set breaks between each value increment by 10 points (while removing “NA” via ‘na.rm()’ function) and format the display of numbers to two decimal places;
+- The ‘scale_y_continuous()’ function was used to set breaks between each value increment by 10 points (while removing “NA” via ‘na.rm()’ function) and format the display of numbers to two decimal places;
-h.
-The ‘scale_x_date()’ was used to set the time interval of two years across the x axis, with a ‘%Y’ date label converting the date format as “YYYY” display;
+- The ‘scale_x_date()’ was used to set the time interval of two years across the x axis, with a ‘%Y’ date label converting the date format as “YYYY” display;
-i.
-The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
+- The ‘theme()’ and ‘element_text()’ functions were used to set the size and format of texts within the chart;
-j.	‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
+- ‘theme_classic()’ was used to remove gridlines in the background, giving it a cleaner, uncluttered look and feel;
-k.
-The completed code was assigned an object for ease of reference.
+- The completed code was assigned an object for ease of reference.

 ``` r
 # Filter for specific columns for visualisation